Bariloche, nestled along the shore of Lake Nahuel Huapi and surrounded by snow-capped peaks serves as the gateway to the playland of Patagonia.

 Budget travelers can take bus number ten from downtown Bariloche to reach the brewpub.
 Happy hour is from 6:30 until 8:30 p.m.

-Another pub beer lovers won’t want to miss is Ceverceria Blest, the area’s first microbrewery, which opened over 30 years ago.
+Another pub beer lovers won’t want to miss is Cerveceria Blest, the area’s first microbrewery, which opened over 30 years ago.